simonsobs/ocs/example/miniobs/README.rst

 This will result in the following things starting up (in order):

 - the crossbar server.
-- the HostMaster Agent instance.
+- the HostManager Agent instance.
-- the HostMaster Agent's "master" Process.
+- the HostManager Agent's "manager" Process.
-- the child agent instances that are managed by the HostMaster in this
+- the child agent instances that are managed by the HostManager in this
   example:

   - Registry